mj-will/Accelerating-GWPE/nn/README.md

      "epochs": 500,
      "patience": 50,
      "loss": "mean_squared_error",
-     "block size": 10000,
+     "block_size": 10000,
      "blocks": "all",
      "accumulate": "all",
-     "notes": "this is a note",
+     "notes": "no input split",
      "save": true,
-     "save model": true,
      "datapath": "./data/iota_psi_dist_marg/",
      "outdir": "./outdir/iota_psi_dist_marg/"
  }
 ```

-You also need to specify ```input_shape```.
+You also need to specify `input_shape`.
 This detemines whether the network will split the parameters and have seperate blocks of neurons or simply use a single block.
-The function expects an ```int``` or list of ints.
+The function expects an `int` or list of ints.

-Optionally, you can specifiy the names of parameters (```parameter_names```).
+Optionally, you can specifiy the names of parameters (`parameter_names`).
 This is recommened as they will be used for plotting and aid in understanding the output.

 ```
 FA = FunctionApproximator(input_shape=input_shape, json_file=json_file, parameter_names=parameter_names)